 - Commenting on the action (Thanks for placing the blocks in the bucket carefully, Susan) results in other children noticing the behaviour and imitating it.

-- Record on my checklist each time I commented to a child for doing the task correctly
+- Record on my checklist each time I thanked a child for doing the task correctly

 Focusing on acts of kindness